DHTMLX/gantt-docs/data/desktop/quick_info.md

 Quick Info (Touch Support)
 ==============================

-The library includes the **quick_info.js** extension that allows displaying a popup with details about the task when a user touches the task on the screen.
+The library includes the **Quick Info** extension that allows displaying a popup with details about the task when a user touches the task on the screen.

 {{note This functionality requires [Touch Support](api/gantt_touch_config.md) to be enabled.}}